Avicity7/pyhelp/conditionals/README.md

 |     26 - 32      |    Fairly hot    |
 |   33 and above   |    Really hot!   |

-Write your code that takes in a temperature and prints out the corresponding description.
+Write your code that takes in temperature and prints out the corresponding description.

 ##### Helpful Tips

 - Use the evaluative symbols (`==`, `<`, `>`, `<=`, `>=`) to compare values.
 Note that you need to make sure that the input is an integer.
 - Use Python's `input()` function to get the user's input on the score to be checked.
-    - If you're planning to use evaluating symbols, consider type casting your input to integers using `int(input())`.
+    - If you're planning to use evaluating symbols, consider typecasting your input to integers using `int(input())`.
 - You may need multiple `elif` statements.

 ##### Solutions

 See the solution [here](https://github.com/Avicity7/pyhelp/blob/master/conditionals/solutions/temperatures.py)!